DamienRobert/drain/README.md

 Copyright © 2015–2017 Damien Robert

 MIT License.
-See {file:LICENSE.txt} for details.
+See [LICENSE.txt](./LICENSE.txt) for details.

-Some of the code is inspired by other project, in general I give proper Acknowledgement in the corresponding file.
+Some of the code is inspired by other project, in general I give proper acknowledgement in the corresponding file.